 My first and only time skiing was in the Swiss Alps.

 I was in a music video for a popular UK alternative rock band.

 I was a semi-professional skateboarder.

 Joining TBG in 2011, Dan Sizemore, IT Manager, is part of TBG's System Administration team that is responsible for maintaining TBG's hosting infrastructure.
-With 15 years of experience, Dan oversees monitoring, Web servers, internal servers, patch management, security, technical consulting, script writing, and server engineering.
+With 15+ years of experience, Dan oversees monitoring, Web servers, internal servers, patch management, security, technical consulting, script writing, and server engineering.
 He has experience with a wide array of technologies including various versions of Windows, Linux, and VMware, as well a variety of networking and security devices.
 Dan is always looking for ways to enhance and improve how business is done through the use of technology.
 Dan holds a degree in Computer and Information Science from the University of Maryland University College.
 To ensure his effectiveness as a System Administrator, Dan actively pursues ongoing education.
-He is currently is working toward a degree in Cybersecurity from UMUC in Maryland.
-Dan holds a RHCE (Red Hat Certified Engineer), Security+, and has previously held a CCNA (Certified Cisco Network Associate).
+He has a degree in Cybersecurity from UMUC in Maryland, and he holds a RHCE (Red Hat Certified Engineer) certification, Security+ and has previously held a CCNA (Certified Cisco Network Associate).
 Prior to TBG, Dan worked in Enterprise hosting at a major hosting provider.
 Being a Senior System and Network Administrator for a successful company is a 24-7 job, but Dan finds time for fun.
-He is mastering the art of homebrewing and he recently started playing the piano.
+He is mastering the art of homebrewing and plays the piano.